 You must update the clerk office with any changes to your contact information.
 If the petition is denied, the clerk will retain the original of the denied petition, but any information from the State Bureau of Investigations or the Administrative Office of the Courts will be destroyed, unless the court orders otherwise.

-HOW EXPUNGEMENTS CAN BE MORE ACCESSIBLE TO PEOPLE OF COLOR AND ECONOMICALLY VULNERABLE PEOPLE HOW EXPUNGEMENTS CAN BE MORE ACCESSIBLE?
+None of us are free ntil all of us are free HOW EXPUNGEMENTS CAN BE MORE ACCESSIBLE TO PEOPLE OF COLOR AND ECONOMICALLY VULNERABLE PEOPLE